fedebotu/kaist-safety-course-bot/README.md

 PS: I'm not responsible for inappropriate use of this software of course ;) Feel free to contact me anytime though if you need help or have some feedback

 ## Known Issues
+When the quiz is passed (>=60 points scored) the bot gets stuck since it cannot find the "NEXT" button.
+In this case, check if the quiz has been passed and you can stop the script with `Ctrl+C`.
+This could be fixed by checking the page source for keywords related to the completion.

 ## Contribute